Xceptance/xlt-documentation/content/en/load-testing/Manual/310-test-execution.md

 Please note that this example demonstrates a local execution.
 When you want to run larger workloads at scale, you will likely use remote machines with agent controllers already installed and started.

-## Configuring the Agent Controllers
+## Configuring the Master Controller

 The master controller must be configured to control the agent controllers that you have started (exception: in [embedded mode](#embedded-mode) the master controller will start its own agent controller).
 For that you need to add all agent controllers' URLs to `<XLT>/config/mastercontroller.properties`, like this: